leukipp/cortile/README.md

 <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>i</kbd>       | Increment number of master windows
 <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>d</kbd>       | Decrement number of master windows

+The config file is located at `~/.config/zentile/config.toml`

 **Note:** Zentile has been tested on Openbox.
-It should work with any ewmh complaint window manager.
+It should work with any EWMH complaint window manager.

-### Known Bugs
-Zentile doesn't work well when iconify animation is enabled in Openbox.

 ### Credits